Defence and intervention frigate: Sweden

-Italics indicates estimated date
+ShipsItalics indicates estimated date

 NOTE: The French Navy does not use the term "destroyer" but rather classifies these vessels as "first-rate frigates".
-Nevertheless, they are marked with the NATO "D" hull code which ranks them in the destroyer class, instead of ranking them with an "F" designation as frigates.
+Nevertheless, they are identified with the NATO "D" designation which ranks them in the destroyer class, instead of ranking them with an "F" designation as frigates.
+As of 2023, all French warships are having their hull numbers removed in order to reduce the ability to identify individual ships.